5 Ways to Celebrate Native American Heritage Month at Work

 Celebrating Native American Heritage Month in the workplace

-Native Americans are the most impoverished of all ethnic communities; an NPR poll revealed that 54% of Native Americans living in tribal communities say they have been discriminated against when applying for jobs.
+Native Americans are the most impoverished of all ethnic communities; a recent study revealed that 1 in 3 Native American adults have experienced discrimination when applying for jobs.
 Moreover, a recent report from the Bureau of Labor Statistics displays that Native Americans are getting left behind in the remote work economy.

 It’s about time to recognize both the rich histories of our colleagues and be aware of our own biases.